 You will learn new skills through a personalised study plan at an education provider.
 This could include learning to handle money or interacting with the public.
 A Job Coach will support you and work with you and your employer.

-What will I gain from doing a supported internship?
+What you'll gain from doing a supported internship

 It will allow you to:

 - learn specific skills for your work placement

 - gain qualifications such as in Maths and English

 - develop skills to get paid employment after your internship